Need Help? Just Ask.

 Injuries are not just sustained by attendees of the concert or festival but also by employees who are working at the event.
 All employers, no matter where the work is being carried out, should ensure that the health and safety of their employees is a priority.
 An important part of this is ensuring that all employees have received adequate training which will allow them to carry out their job in a safe and risk-free manner.
 It is also important that employees receive adequate rest breaks throughout the course of their work.
 An important part of safety in the workplace is making sure that the working environment is practical for the work that is to be carried out.
 Failing to do so could result in an accident at work which the employer could be found liable for.

 Overcrowding is one of the leading causes of injuries sustained at a concert or festival.
 As there will be a large number of people attending the concert it is important that there are procedures in place to deal with crowd control.
 Ticket sellers should also ensure that there are not too many tickets sold.
 Many injuries caused by overcrowding occur following the concert or festival where there will be large groups of people exiting the venue at the same time.
-There should be procedures in place to stop this from happening and the crowd should exit through a number of exits so that the groups is split into smaller and more manageable groups.
+There should be procedures in place to stop this from happening and the crowd should exit through a number of exits so that the groups are split into smaller and more manageable groups.

 One of the most important elements of the smooth running of any festival or concert is the number of employees who are working at the event.
 This includes people who work in any area of the event from security to bar workers.
-It is important that staff are available throughout the venue in order to injuries that there are no accidents are injuries.
+It is important that staff are available throughout the venue in order to ensure that there are no accidents or injuries.
 All employees should be notified of the health and safety regulations that are in place so that they can help to ensure that accidents do not occur.
 Failing to have enough employees working at an event could lead to the occurrence of an accident.

 As most of us are aware that concert venues can be dark environments.
 This can lead to various accidents.
 It is important that there is adequate lighting in all areas of the venue to ensure the health and safety of all attendees.
 Inadequately lit areas can make it difficult to see hazards and accidents are more likely to happen in these areas.
 Many claims made following an accident at a concert or festivals are made as a result of an accident which was caused by inadequate lighting at the venue.